spookylukey/django-htmx-patterns/separate_partials.rst

 2. use an `include
    <`https://docs.djangoproject.com/en/stable/ref/templates/builtins/#include>`_
    in the parent template
-3. respond to the HTMX request by using the partial template only.
+3. respond to the htmx request by using the partial template only.

 The below example is for a page that allows us to individually toggle the state